 People ask me all the time where the word Satori came from in my business/blog name.
+Find out!

 It’s a word that isn’t used very often in the English language and it isn’t related to anyone I know.
 Although it has its roots in Zen, its relevance to me comes from a journey I took to finally launch my design and decorating business in 2008.